archeofoss/archeofoss/2022/proceedings.md

 Papers must not exceed **3.000** words in length (bibliography included) and can contain a maximum of **5 figures**.

-A (still) unofficial [CSL (Citation Style Language)](https://citationstyles.org/) file to use with [Zotero](https://www.zotero.org/) to correctly format citations and bibliography.
-The file has been developed by [Stefano Costa](mailto:steko@iosa.it) and [Marco Moderato](mailto:marco.moderato@gmail.com) and has been submitted to the staff of Archeologia e Calcolatori for review.
+A (still) unofficial [Citation Style Language file](archeologia-e-calcolatori.csl) to use with Zotero to correctly format citations and bibliography.
+The file has been developed by Stefano Costa and Marco Moderato and has been submitted to the staff of Archeologia e Calcolatori for review.
+[Citation Style Language](https://citationstyles.org/) allows automating the formatting of citations and bibliographies.

 The official editorial guidelines for authors are available [in PDF format](AeC-editorial-guidelines.pdf).